 Sivan’s Love Panna Uttranum revolves around a casteist leader (lion) only known as nana, and his much more virulent alter-ego: a grey-eyed person of short stature (fox).
-Nana has twin daughters (played by Anjali), and one of them decides to loves the driver.
+Nana has twin daughters (played by Anjali), and one of them decides to love the driver.
 Irked by his daughter’s choice, nana promptly kills her, only to be unexpectedly visited by his other ‘modern’ twin daughter.
 Moreover, this other daughter is accompanied by her supposedly lesbian partner Penelope (Kalki Koechlin) – because it had to be) and a bothersome rap singer friend.
 The choice to cast Kalki in the role of Penelope does have its reason.
 It’s essential for the sake of that allegedly comical scene: someone who can perfectly understand and speak Tamil and yet look like a white-skinned foreigner.
 And maybe to hint that the ‘proper’ Tamil girl embraced lesbianism due to the foreigner’s influence.

-One can make an argument that Vignesh Shivan’s short is a comedy about a daughter who breaks loose from her father, the leader of a clique which slyly propagates honor killings.
+One can make an argument that Vignesh Shivan’s short is a comedy about a daughter who breaks loose from her father, the leader of a clique that slyly propagates honor killings.
 The director has maybe tried to channel his anger about such a group of men by belittling them.
 But Shivan’s erratic tone only becomes detrimental to his intention, since the story gets lost among ill-conceived humor, pathos, and a cursory twist.
 Moreover, this is the most technically incompetent among the four as the focus is more on the ‘cool’ color palettes, while it remains inane in terms of staging.

 Ill-Conceived Asymmetrical Portrayal of a Deeply Traumatic Event